The

 Forest campsite at Holmsley is neither particular high, nor is the

-fence all that uncluttered; Still I picked up three stations
+fence all that uncluttered; Still I picked up three stations from

-was partially buried.
+partially buried.

 Other Structures